the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 #### FINAL THOUGHTS

 This was a well-engineered attack.
 The combination of obfuscation, form interception, and server-side address storage creates a theft mechanism that's difficult to detect and analyze.
-But it's not perfect—the patterns are still there if you know what to look for.
+But it's not perfect, the patterns are still there if you know what to look for.

 For users, the takeaway is simple: be extremely cautious when entering wallet addresses on any site.
 Verify the site's legitimacy, double-check addresses before confirming transactions, and use browser extensions that can detect address manipulation.